 When times are tight, it can feel as though putting even a few dollars away every month is next to impossible.
 How can you save money when you have a low salary and so many expenses?

-But there are ways to get that boulder rolling in the right direction—even for those who are new to working full-time and living on their own.
+There are ways to get that arrow moving in the right direction—even for those who are new to working full time and living on their own.

 Taking Advantage of the Employer Match

-If the idea of a budget seems daunting (or past attempts failed), it might be because you’re making the process too complicated.
-You don’t have to create a complex set of spreadsheets.
+If the idea of a budget seems daunting—or past attempts have been less than successful—it might be because the chosen process is too complicated.
+It’s not necessary to create a complex set of spreadsheets.
 When you’re new to budgeting, it might help to start with something simple.

 The 50/30/20 rule for budgeting streamlines expenses into three categories so you don’t have to monitor every single expenditure to make it work.
-Instead, you divide your take-home pay—what you make after taxes—into three main categories: needs, wants, and savings.
+Instead, this method recommends dividing take-home pay—what you make after taxes—into three main categories: needs, wants, and savings.

-• Put 50% of your money toward needs.
-That’s housing, utilities, groceries, transportation, insurance, prescription medications, and any other payments you have to make (credit card and student debt, alimony and child support, etc.).
+• Put 50% of your money toward needs: housing, utilities, groceries, transportation, insurance, prescription medications and any other payments you have to make such as credit card or student debt, alimony or child support, for example.
 If you require a cell phone or other equipment for work, that might be a need, but if it’s the newest, most expensive model, you may be slipping into the wants category.

-• Put 20% toward savings (or toward paying extra on your debt).
-This category could include your emergency fund, a savings account where you stash away extra cash for short- and long-term goals, and your investment savings/retirement account.
-Keep in mind that some or all of these amounts already may be automatically deducted from your paychecks.
+• Put 20% toward savings or toward paying extra on your debt.
+This category could include your emergency fund, a savings account where you stash away extra cash for short- and long-term goals and your investment savings or retirement account.
+Keep in mind that some or all of these amounts may already be automatically deducted from your paychecks, so those amounts wouldn’t need to be included here.
 If you’re planning to pay more than the minimum each month toward credit card and student loan debt, include those expenses in this category, as well.

 • Feel free to tweak.
 If you want to save more than 20%, or you’re in a hurry to pay down debt, you can cut back on your wants to make it work.
 The key to budget success is to stick with your plan, though, so don’t make it so tough you can’t maintain it.